 Definitions of strong leadership are many and varied, but I’d start by asking a question: Would people follow you if you weren’t paying them?
 In fact, would people pay to follow you as their leader?
 Maybe not, but it’s an interesting test.
-As a strong leader you need to know where you’re going, be able to articulate it clearly and with a passion so that others are enrolled into the idea and inspired.
+As a strong leader, you need to know where you’re going, be able to articulate it clearly and with a passion so that others are enrolled in the idea and inspired.
 You need to be seen to have confidence and determination and to hold firm to strong principles even when the going gets tough.

 2. Common Goal

 You can’t lead people anywhere unless you know where you’re going.
 There needs to be a clear goal or vision that everyone knows.
 If they have to go and look it up in the company handbook – it may as well not exist.
 Everyone has to relate to it, to know how it will benefit them?
 Imagine everyone is hearing you tell them the goal and silently asking “What’s In It For Me?”.
 And everyone needs to know what their role is – their contribution – in achieving the common goal.
 If I came into your office and asked everyone to tell me the common goal, and to each tell me what they are responsible for doing toward it – would they all be able to tell me without hesitation?

 In any organisation there needs to be a widely understood set of rules and they need to be in writing so that there’s no scope for misunderstandings.
 I recommend these exist in every business, not necessarily as a poster on the walls (though it can be), but neither should it be buried in a 50-page employee handbook that no one’s opened since it was handed to them.
 Perhaps 10-30 rules that every employee agrees to abide by.
 It could include the attitudes to customers and other staff, a promise to be on time, and perhaps a commitment to the common goal.